Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 “Everyone knows where we’re at in terms of budgeting, and other elements essential to our business.
 We think that this information is important for everyone to understand because how can our employees make decisions if they don’t know how those decisions are going to impact the brand?”

-In order to create a workforce that feels a sense of ownership with the brand and its goals, Chomps has a rigorous hiring process and also works with leadership coaches to help develop a more productive culture amongst the workforce.
-Maldonado also says that creating space for all employees to share their ideas, proposals, and suggestions has also created a workplace culture wherein every employee can feel like their opinions and ideas matter.
-This also creates a spirit of collaboration which helps to drive productivity, creativity, and innovation across the company.
+To create a workforce that feels a sense of ownership with the brand and its goals, Chomps has a rigorous hiring process and also works with leadership coaches to help develop a more productive culture amongst the workforce.
+Maldonado also says that creating space for all employees to share their ideas, proposals, and suggestions has created a workplace culture wherein employees feel like their opinions and ideas matter.
+This also creates a spirit of collaboration that helps drive productivity, creativity, and innovation across the company.

-Committing to healthy, non-GMO, sustainably sourced ingredients has certainly helped Chomps develop a loyal customer base across the country.
+Committing to healthy, non-GMO, sustainably sourced ingredients has helped Chomps develop a loyal customer base nationwide.
 However, their dedication to creating a healthy and flourishing workforce culture that is centered on the ethic of mutual collaboration and a deeper sense of ownership is the real driver of their incredible business growth.

 Certified Paleo was the first, independent, third-party certification that Chomps received as a young, startup brand.
 “As a brand, we kind of started inch by inch,” Maldonado says.
 “At the beginning we were completely direct-to-consumer for four years (2012 to 2016).
 We always had a Paleo and Keto friendly product, but once we launched that certification, it certainly helped us to identify with those consumers.”